evitolins/dotfiles/README.md

 2. Update iTerm profile fonts with powerline font
 3. Delete cloned repo unless you need it hanging around.

-> You may need to wait for the OS's font cache to reset.

 ### Others...